kadirahq/meteor-debug/README.md

 #### How does it work?

-Kadira Debug web app directly connect to your locally running app via DDP.
+Kadira Debug UI directly connects to your locally running app via DDP.
 Then it can collect data from both your server and the browser and display in a nice interface.
 If you like to learn more, why don't you hack this repo :)

 #### Does it affect the performance of my app?